marvin-nyalik/atd-exp/README.md

 - Setting up a basic Express server
 - Implementing authentication using sessions
 - Connecting to a MongoDB database
-- Writing unit tests to ensure code quality and reliability
+- Writing unit/integration tests to ensure code quality and reliability

 ## Technologies Used